SenseLogic/GENESIS/README.md

 ### Examples

-Read all ".jp" files in the current directory, and convert them into preprocessed ".js" files.

 ```bash
 genesis .jp .js
 ```

-Recursively read all ".gp" files in the current directory, and convert them into preprocessed ".go" files in K&R style.
+Reads all ".jp" files in the current directory, and converts them into preprocessed ".js" files.

 ```bash
 genesis --recursive --style .gp .go
 ```

+Recursively reads all ".gp" files in the current directory, and converts them into preprocessed ".go" files in K&R style.

 ## Version